imralav/bga-elementum/misc/scoring.md

 ## 13

 player selects another card from his or her board and gets half of the points that the card is worth.
 Works only when empowered.
-Selected card also needs to be empowered.

 State `pickSpellToGetHalfThePoints`.